adhvaith267/yt-video-summarizer/README.md

 ├── requirements.txt        # Python dependencies
 └── README.md               # Project documentation
 ```

-## Contributing

-Contributions are welcome.
-To contribute:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/your-feature`)
-3. Commit your changes (`git commit -m 'Add some feature'`)
-4. Push to the branch (`git push origin feature/your-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 <div align="center">
 Built with Flask, Gemini, and Tailwind CSS
 </div>